aa755/nbcoq/README.md

 Download netbeans+java bundle
 http://www.oracle.com/technetwork/java/javase/downloads/jdk-netbeans-jsp-142931.html
-If you already have JDK installed you may just download netbeans.
+If you already have JDK installed, you may just download netbeans (https://netbeans.org/).
 I've used (tested) this plugin ony with Oracle's JDK.

 Open netbeans.
 Click on team | git and clone this repo.
 It will find this netbeans project and ask if you wish to open it.